How to run Cozenage¶

 -hand--helpDisplay short usage details to the screen, ie: print the information we are discussing here.

--Vand--versionPrint the version number of the currently installed Cozenage binary, and print when it was compiled.
+-Vand--versionPrint the version number of the currently running Cozenage binary, and print when it was compiled.

--land--libraryPreload Scheme and/or Cozenage libraries at startup.
+-land--libraryPreload Cozenage ‘base’ libraries at startup.
 Accepts a mandatory comma-delimited list of libraries to load.
 This is a convenience flag which is identical to manually loading libraries using the

-(import (scheme foo))syntax.
+(import (base foo))syntax.
 Valid arguments to this flag are:bits,cxr,file,math,random,system, andtime.

 Using the file runner¶